Suyash-Gandhi/Blockchain-coin-flip/README.md

 # Blockchain coin flip

-## ⚠️ Warning
-Please make sure to enter your Metamask address inside JavaScript code in place of "YOUR_METAMASK_WALLET_ADDRESS"

 ## Discription

 A decentralized coin flip game built using JavaScript, Solidity, and deployed on the Polygon Amoy Testnet.
 This application allows users to connect their wallets, place bets in MATIC, and flip a coin to potentially double their tokens.The game runs on the Polygon Amoy Testnet and interacts with a smart contract written in Solidity.